seatonullberg/velvet/book/src/chapter_01/README.md

 # Introduction

-Velvet is a molecular dynamics simulator created as an exercise to sharpen my Rust skills and further my understanding of molecular dynamics.
-Attaining the performance and scope of established tools such as [LAMMPS](https://lammps.sandia.gov/) is not a goal.
+Velvet is a molecular dynamics simulator created as an exercise to further my understanding of atomistic simulation techniques.

-This guide serves as high-level documentation describing the features of Velvet and how to use them.
-Velvet is written in [Rust](https://www.rust-lang.org/) and packaged as both a library and a CLI.
-Code snippets are present in the guide to help developers use the library in other Rust projects, but no knowledge of Rust is required to use the CLI.
-Complete documentation of the library is available on [docs.rs](https://docs.rs/crate/velvet).
+This guide is intended to exhibit Velvet's features in the context of the relevant theory.
+To achieve this, each section interweaves three perspectives:

+1) Physical and mathematical models or theories used to describe the topic.
+2) Concrete implementations of the concepts taken from source code.
+3) Practical examples using application level abstractions.

+Velvet is written in [Rust](https://www.rust-lang.org/) and is available as either a command line application or extensible software library.
+Documentation of the library is available on [docs.rs](https://docs.rs/crate/velvet).

 ## License